osbuild/legacy-website/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 # Prerequisites

-The naming of *Image Builder* and it's various parts need [some introduction](../documentation/) before they make sense.
-So I'll give list the actual package names you need for a complete working *Image Builder* setup.
+The naming of *Image Builder* and its various parts need [some introduction](../documentation/) before they make sense.
+So I'll list the actual package names you need for a complete working *Image Builder* setup.
 We'll also use `podman` later on: